Skip to content

 • b.smpp.gatewayapi.com

-Most SMPP clients allows some degree of configuration.
+Most SMPP client allows some degree of configuration.
 Here is a selection of those that work well for our servers.

 Name Value